aahmedessam30/laravel-commander/README.md

 - Generate a new model scope
 - Generate a new facade
 - Generate a new data transfer object (DTO)
+- Generate a new api crud
+- Generate a new notification channel
+- Generate a new notification channel message

 ## Requirements